 Now that we have a better idea of what precision and accuracy mean in dosing processes, how can we correctly interpret this data when it is provided to us, for example by a manufacturer?

 There are some conditions to be taken in consideration to be able to correctly judge blenders quality performances.

-Numbers should be contestualized: sure it is of great impact to display low percentages on a brochure, but without a context, in reality, there’s little to no meaning.
+Numbers should be contextualized: sure it is of great impact to display low percentages on a brochure, but without a context, in reality, there’s little to no meaning.
 Precision and accuracy vary, depending on various factors such as the material type, environmental conditions and throughput rate.

 Homogeneity: There is a 3rd key factor that greatly influence the output quality, the ability of the blender to mix all the ingredients homogeneously.
-A well designed mixer, can contribute to lower the incidence of dosing errors, consequently helping to increase the overal blender performances.
+A well designed mixer, can contribute to lower the incidence of dosing errors, consequently helping to increase the overall blender performances.

 With the ADROIT series, Doteco has reached new heights in dosing performances.

 The software: the core of the blender, now includes specific and complex predictive algorithms to reduce fluctuations and increase the output consistency.

 GRADO ADROIT is equipped with:

 - Load sensing cells with high resolution electronics (24 bit – 0,004 gr), installed on vibrations and shocks absorbers.